TreyBrowder/DessertsApp/README.md

 Small project created with SwiftUI to display a list of desserts and dessert details (i.e ingredients, and recipe instructions) from an API.

 Note: There are 2 branchs, main and a feature branch.
-MAIN branch - immplements a list view with all desserts - main project to be judged

-FEATURE branch - implements a lazy vgrid - I didn't really like this immplementation.
-                 I tried it with a single column and 2 columns, I only kept it to show I know how to use the older version of the Navigation stack and how to work with grid views.

 Features:
   - MVVM architeture with a decoupled generic service component utilizing protocol oriented programming